mjl-/mox/README.md

 - Reputation tracking, learning (per user) host- and domain-based reputation from (Non-)Junk/Non-Junk email.
 - Bayesian spam filtering that learns (per user) from (Non-)Junk email.
-- Greylisting of servers with no/low reputation and questionable email content.
-  Temporarily refused emails are available over IMAP in a special mailbox for a short period, helping with misclassified legimate synchronous signup/login/transactional emails.
+- Slowing down senders with no/low reputation or questionable email content (similar to greylisting).
+Rejected emails are stored in a mailbox called Rejects for a short period, helping with misclassified legimate synchronous signup/login/transactional emails.
 - Internationalized email, with unicode names in domains and usernames ("localparts").